Exactlywb/HashTable/readme.md

 ```

-So the optimization we got:
+Eventually, the optimization we got:

 //картинка сюда

-Optimization with allocation of large memory is a bit more benefitial, but it doesn't provide necessary result.
+Optimization with allocation of large memory is a bit more benefitial, but it doesn't provide required result.
 It may be just a time filler's mistake.
-Let's take a more complicated problem and optimize our _CRC32_.
+Let's take a more complicated task and optimize our _CRC32_.
 The old code with _CRC32_:

 ```cpp
 unsigned int CRC32 (Line* string) {